 - Operatives are put at unnecessary risk by being forced to work at height

-ABJ WindVue© uses a revolutionary, patent-protected technique to rapidly inspect turbines.
-The ABJ WindVue© method deploys a sophisticated, weatherproof Unmanned Aircraft System (UAS or drone) to inspect the turbine.
+ABJ WindVue© uses a revolutionary, patent-protected technique for rapid wind turbine inspections with drones.
+The ABJ WindVue© method deploys a sophisticated, weatherproof Unmanned Aircraft System (UAS/drone) to inspect the wind turbine.
 The drone carries a complex package of instruments including an ultra-high resolution, 60MB camera and a bespoke, highly specialised infrared camera.

 Advantages of ABJ WindVue©

-Rapid inspection of wind turbines; needing minimal downtime
+- Rapid wind turbine inspection; needing minimal downtime

-Detailed optical inspection of the whole turbine can be recorded with ultra-high resolution imaging
+- Detailed optical inspection of the whole wind turbine can be recorded with ultra-high resolution imaging

-Internal view of blade structure displaying any issues needing repair
+- Internal view of the wind turbine blade structure displaying any issues needing repair

-A record of the turbine’s condition at that point in time can be kept and its status monitored over time
+- A record of the wind turbine’s condition at that point in time can be kept and its status monitored over time